abbycar/ud036_StarterCode/README.md

 2. Unzip the folder
 3. Open the terminal for your computer
 4. Navigate to the project's directory
-5. Executre the following command: `python entertainment_center.py`
+5. Execute the following command: `python entertainment_center.py`

 You default browser should then launch with the movie trailer webpage loaded.